Eugene Current-Garcia

 Eugene Current-Garcia (1908-1995) was a professor at Auburn University and became Auburn's Hargis Professor Emeritus of American Literature.
 He was a founding editor of the Southern Humanities Review and a noted scholar of Southern literature.
 He was named the first Phi Kappa Phi American Scholar in 1994, the first year of that biennial award.

 Education

 Eugene Current-Garcia received his A.B. in 1930 and M.A. in 1932 at Tulane University and a Ph.D. in American literature at Harvard University in 1947.

 Academic career

-He taught at the University of Nebraska from 1936 to 1939 and Suffolk University from 1939-1942.
+He taught at the University of Nebraska from 1936 to 1939 and Suffolk University from 1939 to 1942.
 He taught at Louisiana State University from 1944 to 1947 and Auburn University from 1947 to 1993.
 He was a Fulbright lecturer at the University of Salonika, Greece during 1956-1958.
 He wrote the Bibliographical Guide to the Study of Southern Literature published by the Louisiana State University Press in 1969.